Skip to content

 Brienna Mundy ’04 and her family.

-Accepting the resources and opportunities in front of her, Brienna joined Girl Scouts and Student Government Association, and competed on the school’s field hockey and track and field teams.
+Brienna learned to thrive in an environment in which she didn’t have to worry about the availability of daily necessities such as clothing and personal belongings.
+She joined Girl Scouts, Student Government Association, and the school’s field hockey and track and field teams.
 She also found time to work off-campus and complete an internship at a law firm.

 Milton Hershey School does not discriminate in admissions or other programs and services on the basis of race, color, national or ethnic origin, ancestry, sex, religious creed or disability.
 Read important MHS policies on equal opportunity and diversity, equal employment opportunity, and more.